Missing woman found alive

 –

-1 comment for "Missing woman found alive"
+4 comments for "Missing woman found alive"

 kelly says

-Note: UPDATE: Los Angeles Police Department Lt.
-Dionne Watts said Laura Stacy was suffering from exposure to the recent cold when she was found Wednesday, Jan.
-25, along the Antelope Valley (14) Freeway near Avenue K.